 MEMORI

-An AI-enabled Clinical Decision Support tool seamlessly integrated with your hospital's EPR, empowering clinical teams to detect patient deteriorations earlier*.
+An AI-enabled Clinical Decision Support tool seamlessly integrated with your hospital's EPR, empowering clinical teams to detect deteriorations in patients with acute neurological injuries and/or neurological conditions earlier.

 Problem